Skip to main content

 Tech Group is running two business areas in parallel – one involves tailor-made factory automation solutions for end-customers and the other is providing development and production capacity to technology firms in segments where the clients themselves might not see the need for building their own competence or capacity.

-What is it like to trade with Estonia?
-How to benefit from the e-solutions and the efficiency of our business culture?
-What are the opportunities in specific sectors?
+What is it really like to do business in Estonia?
+How can you benefit from the country’s world-famous e-solutions and unique business culture?
+What opportunities await you in your sector?

 Request sourcing help